Wilbur H. Durborough: Film work

 On the Firing Line with the Germans has been restored by the Library of Congress in 2015, based on research by film historians James W. Castellan, Cooper C. Graham and Ron van Dopperen.
 It is the only contemporary American film documentary of World War I that has survived almost complete.
 The film is now in the public domain and can be watched online, almost exactly as it was first shown on the American screen in the fall of 1915.
 The digitally restored version of this World War I film premiered at the Pordenone Silent Film Festival in Italy in October 2015.

+Durborough's film adventures during the First World War have been described by James W. Castellan, Ron van Dopperen and Cooper C. Graham in their book American Cinematographers in the Great War.
+In 2017, the authors also published an extended film annotation on the making of On the Firing Line with the Germans.